AnoukSmet/Dog-Health-Tracker/README.md

 * The website has to work well on all kind of devices like mobile phones, tables and desktops.
 * I want to have a clear dashboard where I can see all the different logs I have created.
 * The log should appear with the most recent one on top to be relevant.
-* I would like to have the option to add my both dog.
 * I want to have a profile for my dog where I can enter information like the name, breed etc.
+* I would like to have the option to add multiple dogs
-* The website has to be easy to use and update
+* The website has to be easy to use and easy to update information
 * Visually appealing website

 [Back to Top](#table-of-contents)